-- Use a permit to work;

-- Get approval from the captain and inform other crew members of the activity to be carried out;

-- Ensure earthing of the barge;

-- Use of spark-free tools;

-- Wear antistatic clothing;

-- Work in a clean work environment;

-- Carry out gas measurements where necessary and ensure a safe environment;

-- Be aware of the environment (materials in the environment and adjacent spaces);

-- Remove flammable materials, cover the environment with the proper means;

-- Cool the room and elements if possible;

-- Clean and tidy up, also pay attention to how you leave the area behind (for example do not leave hot appliances).
+- In case the fire cannot be extinguished by yourself or if there is any doubt about this, please contact the authorities.
+This can be done via the emergency number 112 and also via VHF with traffic posts or locks. - Make agreements with the parties that perform the work(permit to work); - Get approval from the captain and inform other crew members of the activity to be carried out; - Ensure earthing of the barge; - Use of spark-free tools; - Wear antistatic clothing; - Work in a clean work environment; - Carry out gas measurements where necessary and ensure a safe environment; - Be aware of the environment (materials in the environment and adjacent spaces); - Remove flammable materials, cover the environment with the proper means; - Cool the room and elements if possible; - Clean and tidy up, also pay attention to how you leave the area behind (for example do not leave hot appliances).